 There are nerves that are located in each foot.
 If the nerve that is located between the third and fourth toes becomes inflamed, it may be referred to as Morton’s Neuroma.
 This condition may develop as a result of wearing shoes that do not have adequate room for the toes to move freely in, or from participating in high-impact sports.
 Some of the symptoms that are associated with Morton’s neuroma can include the sensation of stepping on a marble, pain and discomfort while walking, or feeling a burning or numbing sensation in the affected area.
 After a proper diagnosis is performed, which generally consists of having an X-ray or MRI taken, the correct treatment can begin.
 This may include a variety of options, which is why we advise that you seek the counsel of a podiatrist who can help you to determine which form of treatment is best for you.

 Morton’s neuroma is a very uncomfortable condition to live with.
 If you think you have Morton’s neuroma, contact one of our podiatrists of The Podiatry Center, PC.
-Our doctors will attend to all of your foot and ankle needs and answer any of your related questions.
+Our doctors will attend to all of your foot care needs and answer any of your related questions.

 Morton's neuroma is a painful foot condition that commonly affects the areas between the second and third or third and fourth toe, although other areas of the foot are also susceptible.
 Morton’s neuroma is caused by an inflamed nerve in the foot that is being squeezed and aggravated by surrounding bones.